 SUPPLIER ADHERENCE TO OUR VALUES AND ETHICS

-We have zero tolerance to slavery and human trafficking.
+We have zero tolerance to modern slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values and ethics, we have in place a supply chain compliance programme.
 This consists of ensuring our suppliers are registered with SEDEX and are connected to Bernard Matthews Foods Ltd. We continue to make progress in terms of risk mapping our supply chain and developing an ongoing process to identify risks and taking appropriate action where required.

 TRAINING & COMMUNICATION